ffoflonker/gene-neighborhoods/README.md

 4. File.ranked.uniq.txt

 Optional outputs
-5. File.clean.txt -filters for genes with greater than the minimum number of orthologs ***Need to fix ***
+5. File.clean.txt -filters for genes with greater than the minimum number of orthologs (Cautions: Need to fix)
 6. File.stats.txt